Kate Faber Oestreich

 I know only one thing about the technologies that await us in the future – we will find ways to tell stories with them.” – Jason Ohler

-Her areas of specialization include English literature of the long nineteenth century; digital storytelling and adaptation; critical theory, especially those concerned with new media, feminism, cultural materialism, and sartorial semiotics.
+Her areas of specialization include British literature of the long nineteenth century, multimodal writing, adaptation and film, digital storytelling, and critical theory, especially those concerning new media, feminism, and cultural materialism.